Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Conclusion and Future Prospects

 \section{Conclusion and Future Prospects}

-With the initiation of the first all-sky all-frequency radiometer search, a significant advancement has been made toward a fast and model-independent search for narrowband and persistent gravitational wave sources.
+With the initiation of the first all-sky all-frequency radiometer search, a significant advancement has been made toward a fast and model-independent search for narrow band and persistent GW sources.
 However, several open questions remain in order to fully utilize the search’s potential.
 In this work, we addressed the issue of correlated sky samples, which can impact candidate selection and follow-up efficiency.

-In this study, we proposed a method to bundle correlated samples together and identify their representative using the Peak Finder algorithm.
-We then characterized the statistical properties of the Peak SNR statistic through Monte Carlo simulations.
+In this study, we proposed a method to bundle correlated samples together and identify their representative using the peak finder algorithm.
+We then characterized the statistical properties of the peak SNR statistic through Monte Carlo simulations.

-We analyzed the FDR and FAR as a function of the detection threshold on the Peak SNR statistic in ASAF radiometer search.
-We demonstrated that the Peak SNR method, which is immune to correlations among sky directions, can effectively reduce trial factors and computational costs while improving candidate selection for follow-up analysis.
-Our results show that at lower frequencies (e.g., 30 Hz), the Peak SNR method significantly reduces the FDR when multiple candidates per frequency bin ($N > 1$) are considered.
-However, as frequency increases beyond 200 Hz, the difference between the Peak SNR and Full-Sky methods diminishes.
+We analyzed the FDR and FAR as a function of the detection threshold on the peak SNR statistic in ASAF radiometer search.
+We demonstrated that the peak SNR method, which is immune to correlations among sky directions, can effectively reduce trial factors and computational costs while improving candidate selection for follow-up analysis.
+Our results show that at lower frequencies (e.g., 30 Hz), the peak SNR method significantly reduces the FDR when multiple candidates per frequency bin ($N > 1$) are considered.
+However, as frequency increases beyond 200 Hz, the difference between the peak SNR and full-sky methods diminishes.
 This suggests that the optimal follow-up strategy may depend on frequency and signal characteristics.
 Future work will explore the impact of these findings in realistic search settings, including improvements in detection rates and strain sensitivity.

+In this study, we fix the sky-map resolution and assess the performance of the proposed algorithm under this assumption.
+A systematic analysis of the impact of {\tt nside} on angular resolution and peak localization is beyond the scope of this work.
+We plan to investigate this dependence in future studies with realistic detector noise and a full end-to-end pipeline.

-Here, we have proposed a simple Peak Finder method to mitigate the issue of correlated sky samples in ASAF radiometer searches.
+Here, we have proposed a simple peak finder method to mitigate the issue of correlated sky samples in ASAF radiometer searches.
 In the future, more sophisticated clustering methods could be developed or applied to further refine candidate selection and improve detection efficiency.